Shivean/University-Exam-Registration-System/README.md

 # UERS
-This project is a University Exam Registration System developed using VB.NET.
+This project is a University Exam Registration System developed (still developing), using VB.NET.